LiamJCates/Programming-Notes/C++/Types&Values/Types.md

 Reflecting these kinds of underlying differences, C++ categorizes data into different types, and only certain operations can be performed on particular types of data.
 Although at first it may seem confusing, by being so type conscious, C++ has built-in checks to guard against errors.

 Data type: A set of values together with a set of allowed operations.

 C++ data types fall into the following three categories:
 Simple data type
 Structured data type
 Pointers

-a data type is called simple if variables of that type can store only one value at a time.
+A data type is called simple if variables of that type can store only one value at a time.
 In contrast, in a structured data type, each data item is a collection of other data items.
 Simple data types are building blocks of structured data types.

 Every name and every expression has a type that determines the operations that may be performed on it.